Data requests not requiring ethical approval

-The EthOS application form is to be used for projects requiring approval by the AIHW Ethics Committee (the Committee).
+The Ethics Online System (EthOS) application form is to be used for projects requiring approval by the AIHW Ethics Committee.

 Fees for applications and amendment requests submitted for consideration by the AIHW Ethics Committee are based on the complexity and risk of the project.
 The current fee schedule is shown below.